 The group’s operations are run through two channels.
 One is the Black Voters Matters Fund, a social welfare organization that can engage in political activity, like lobbying.
 The other is the Black Voters Matters Capacity Building Institute, a nonprofit that funds voter education, registrations and other programs to expand access to voting.
 (Contributions to the Capacity Building Institute are tax-deductible; donations to the Fund are not).

-After the racial justice protests, most of the donations flowed into the Capacity Building Institute, which from June 2020 to the end of last year received $18 million — a 414% jump from the sum it collected in 2019, according to Alexis Buchanan Thomas, Black Voters Matter’s development director, though the increase was driven in part by the 2020 elections.
+After the racial justice protests, most of the donations flowed into the Capacity Building Institute, which from June 2020 to the end of last year received $18 million — a jump of more than 400% from the amount it collected in 2019, according to Alexis Buchanan Thomas, Black Voters Matter’s development director, though the increase was driven in part by the 2020 elections.

 Brown says $3 million earmarked for advocacy work was distributed to several dozen community-based groups.
-An additional $7 million was given to help local organizations run their own operations and conduct voter engagement work, including voter registrations.
+An additional $7 million was given to help local organizations, like the Alabama Association for the Arts, run their own operations and conduct voter engagement work, including voter registrations.

-About $6 million was also used to support Black Voters Matter’s own get-out-the-vote activities and provide local organizations with vans for transportation, graphics support and radio advertising, among other needs.
+An additional $6 million was used to support Black Voters Matter’s own get-out-the-vote activities and its 21 state staffers who coordinate with local groups.
+The funding also went toward providing local organizations vans for transportation, graphics support and radio advertising expenses, among other needs.
 The main goal for Black Voters Matter, Brown says, has been to strengthen these organizations for the long run.

 The roots of Black Voters Matter date to 2016, borne of the painful frustration Brown says she and the organization’s other co-founder, Cliff Albright, felt about the “nationalist, racist rhetoric” of former President Donald Trump and a “national discourse that didn’t include Black folks.”
 In philanthropy circles, Black Voters Matter is what’s called an intermediary — an organization that donors can turn to when they want to fund nonprofits but lack the expertise or connections to do so directly.

-“The South is a region that is growing tremendously and shifting tremendously.
-But it’s also, unfortunately, a hotbed for regressive innovation, such as efforts restricting voting rights,” said Jerry Maldonado, the director of the Cities and States program at the Ford Foundation, which, in 2020, donated $1.8 million to the nonprofit.
+“This really provides an important infrastructure to touch places, and communities, that national philanthropy has not necessarily been able to engage in deeply,” said Jerry Maldonado, the director of the Cities and States program at the Ford Foundation, which, in 2020, donated $1.8 million to the nonprofit.
 “The South is a region that is growing tremendously and shifting tremendously.
 But it’s also, unfortunately, a hotbed for regressive innovation, such as efforts restricting voting rights.”

 Many restrictive voting laws have been passed in Southern states since a 2013 Supreme Court ruling threw out a provision of the 1965 Voting Rights Act.
 The provision had required officials in jurisdictions with a history of discriminatory practices to receive federal approval before making changes to the voting process.